Snowiiii/Pumpkin/docs/config/logging.md

 :::

 #### `timestamp`: Boolean
-Weather to print the timestamp in the meessage or not.
+Whether to print the timestamp in the meessage or not.

 :::code-group
 ```toml [features.toml] {3}